VladaBessikalo/VladaBessikalo/README.md

 ## ⚡ Fun fact:
 I worked as an Accountant for 8 years and automated all accounting processes in the companies I worked for.
 So when everything was done, I was more interested in programming than accounting.
+So here I am 😄